-This post is sponsored by Alamo Fireworks
+This post is sponsored by Alamo Fireworks and may contain affiliate links.

 Lighting up sparklers with my kids is probably one of my favorite things about the 4th of July.
 They’re completely mesmerizing and I love that you can see the intricate sparkle shapes.
 I’ve taken photos of us holding the sparklers before, but I’ve always wanted to try my hand at drawing with sparklers in photos, too.
 So after a little research and finagling with my camera, I figured out how to take sparkler photos, and I’m super excited to share it with you!